 Initially, I made three from some left over clay we had and decorated them myself without the boys involvement and was really pleased with the way they turned out.
 So I decided to have a go with the boys.

-I would recommend that you make your ornaments a couple of days in advance to decorating them.
+I would recommend that you make your ornaments a couple of days in advance to decorating them or buy microwave-drying clay, yes it exists.

 - Firstly work the air drying clay well in your hands until it becomes more supple and easier toroll.